 **Note: when I went glamping in the San Juan Islands / Orcas Island there was a ban on open fires because of lack of rain, hence they filled the fire pit with a tin tub and floating candles as an alternative**

 That was OK – I spend most of the morning snuggled up in the duvet, listening to the sounds of the forests, reading and feeling excited…after all, I was in the middle of woodland in a double bed and wrapped in a feather duvet!
 I didn’t feel the need to jump up immediately and do something with my day…so I let go and relaxed.

-They operate campsites in Oregon and Washington State.
+- They operate campsites in Oregon and Washington State with the glamping season running from May to September.
 Check their website for more information

 Love the blog, I hope you don’t mind I’ve nominated you for a Liebster award, you can check it out here http://www.amandasettle.com/nominated-for-a-liebster-award/ thanks

 Thanks Amanda!
 Glad you like Life Beyond Borders.
 I will look into the Liebster Award in more detail soon